+I'm a choreographer, dancer and physical theatre artist working both indoors and in the landscape.
 I'm passionate about the transformational power of artistic practices that enrich the lives of audiences, participants and performers, as well as expanding the concept of who can participate in art making.
-Because of this, I have choreographed, performed and taught in the USA, in Scotland and abroad in a wide variety of professional, educational and community contexts, working with both able-bodied and disabled dancers of all ages throughout my dancing life.
+This has led to choreographing, performing and teaching in the USA, in Scotland and abroad across a wide variety of professional, educational and community contexts, working with dancers of all ages in inclusive environments.

 Whether alone or in a collaborative group, I often begin movement research with improvisation, writing and drawing in order to access varied dimensions of authentic experience.
 Exploring fresh perspectives on life, relationships, belonging, and connections with the natural world inspire my curiosity.
 Whether the work is intended to be lighthearted or serious, my practice is informed by contemporary dance techniques, dance and theatre improvisation, yoga and somatic practices, as well as elements of character, narrative, text and more recently, video.

 Based in the Findhorn Ecovillage since 2018, I've increasingly explored live outdoor performances since the first Covid lockdown, as well as producing live and hybrid performances in the Universal Hall.
 Finding Petunia LittleTree, my latest dance and physical theatre solo, premiered at the Findhorn Bay Festival in 2022, supported by the National Lottery through Creative Scotland, Surge, Citymoves and The Work Room, with in-kind support from Dance North.
 In 2023 this piece is being presented at the Eden Court's One Touch theatre, Citymove's DanceLive festival and a school in Inverness.